Anger is a secondary emotion

 Sadness can get turned into anger.
 Anxiety can be turned into anger.
-Rejection, shame, resentment, or any other uncomfortable or painful emotion can show up as anger.
+Rejection, shame, resentment, or any other uncomfortable, painful, "negative" emotion can show up as anger.

 A single incident of anger might have one underlying emotion, or it might have many different contributing emotions.

 Learning to identify the particular emotions under specific incidents of anger will help you manage anger -- your own anger and other people's.

 Emotions are meant to give us information.
 Not knowing how to label your emotions gets in the way of you understanding and using that information.

 I developed a list of 101 emotion words to help people expand their vocabulary around emotions.
 I use the list in all my emotion skill-building books and products including A quick look at Demystifying Emotions: Simple Powerful Tips to Boost Your Emotional Intelligence and Help You Stop Overreacting and Emotional Intelligence Booster card set.

 Here's the half of my 101 emotion word list that describes painful, uncomfortable, "negative" emotions.

 First a few words about the terms negative and positive emotions.
 These labels infer that some emotions are bad and some are good.
 From my perspective, emotions aren't bad or good; they are all information.
 Some emotions hurt and some feel good.
 I prefer terms like uncomfortable and painful and comfortable and feel-good rather than negative and positive.